sylhare/Type-on-Strap/_posts/2020-03-17-modeling-risky-humans.md

 where $$p^{(k)}$$ is the probability of outcome $$k$$, and there are $$K$$ possible outcomes.
 Overall, this equation tells us how _valuable_ the choice $$a_H$$ is to the human[^4].

 **The Rational Model.** If the human behaved like a robot --- and made perfectly rational decisions --- then we might anticipate that the human will choose the action that leads to the highest reward $$R_H(a_H)$$.
-Let’s use the [boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution) to write the probability of choosing action $$a_H$$, and model the human as always choosing the action with the highest reward:
+Let’s use the [Boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution) to write the probability of choosing action $$a_H$$, and model the human as always choosing the action with the highest reward:

 $$a_H^* = \text{arg}\max_{a_H} \frac{exp(R_H(a_H))}{\sum_{a \in \mathcal{A}_H}exp(R_H(a))}$$